elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

    - These apps are built and signed by the project and receive updates fastest.

 2. **Accrescent**
-   - Use for security-audited, reproducibly built third-party apps.
+   - Use for security-audited third-party apps built from verified source code.
    - Currently offers a limited selection of apps, but the ecosystem is expanding.

 3. **Google Play Store**